Most compression socks are too hard to put on.

 Mode was built by someone who has worn compression socks for nearly 20 years.
-She knew what was wrong with every pair she tried, and she built something better: soft, breathable, easy to put on, and comfortable enough to actually wear every day.
+She knew what was wrong with every pair she tried, and she built something better: soft, breathable, easy to put on, and comfortable enough to wear every day.

-Why compression matters as you get older
+Why compression matters as you age

 The Mode Difference